Two J-K doctors dismissed for fabricating evidence in 2009 'Shopian rape-murder' case | Law-Order

 Dalal was the first doctor to conduct an autopsy of the bodies, whereas Chilloo was a part of the second team of doctors that conducted post-mortem examination, the officials said.

-In a gross violation of medical ethics, Chilloo took her own vaginal swab and projected it to be of Asiya Jan, who she had claimed was raped and murdered, they said.
+In a gross violation of medical ethics, Chilloo took vaginal swabs of two women admitted in her hospital and projected them to be of Asiya Jan, who she had claimed was raped and murdered, they said.

 However, an AIIMS forensic team comprising Dr T D Dogra and Dr Anupama Raina got the bodies exhumed and found that Asiya Jan's hymen was intact.
 The same reports were part of the CBI charge sheet, they said.